arbor-sim/arbor/doc/concepts/labels.rst

 Labels are stored with their associated expressions as key-value pairs in *label dictionaries*.
-Label dictionaries are then used to create a cable-cell along with the :ref:`morphology <co_morphology>` and a set of :ref:`decorations <cablecell-decoration>`.
-The decorations can be painted or placed on the regions and locsets defined in the label dictionary by referring to their labels.
+Label dictionaries are then used to create a cable-cell along with the :ref:`morphology <co_morphology>` and a :ref:`decor <cablecell-decoration>`.
+The decorations can be painted or placed on the regions or locsets defined in the label dictionary by referring to their labels.

 .. code-block:: python
    :caption: Example of a lable dictionary in python: